You are here:

 You will be notified by email of your acceptance once your application materials and fee have been received and reviewed by our Acceptance Committee.

-Your deposit is due within 15 days of the acceptance email being sent (refundable before June 1.)
+Your deposit is due within 15 days of the acceptance email being sent (refundable before June 1).
 Additional health and permission forms will be emailed to you and need to be returned as soon as possible.
-Please note that proof of a current physical (within a year of July 10) is required in order to attend the Summit.

-- A $15 non-refundable deposit is due at the time of application.
+- A $15 non-refundable deposit will be due within 15 days of acceptance

 - If accepted, the deposit goes toward the $50 program fee